Jarnomer/pipex-error-tester/README.md

 Compares against bash.
 Shows both outputs and exit codes as well as outfile diff.

 Currently does not test if child process is signaled for example by segfault.

+Also does not test leaks.
+Should be ran from directery where pipex executable is.

 Tests: